 Zero waste principles provide guidelines for waste prevention at various levels.
 Individuals, homes, and businesses use these principles to support their zero waste goals.
 These principles are:

-Many people apply these principles to reduce the amount of discarded materials they produce.
+Many apply these principles to reduce the discarded materials they produce.
 Everyone needs to recognize that they have a responsibility to the environment and the people on the planet.
 Not only do zero waste systems benefit the environment, but we’ll also notice the difference in human health.
 Toxic materials in the air, land, and water affect human life and wellbeing.
 As a result, we can collectively benefit from a new way of handling material sourcing, production, and disposal.

 To establish a sustainable zero waste system, we need to rethink how we use resources.
 This goes beyond how we handle things at the point of disposal.
 Instead, it starts with how we source materials and produce items.

 In this light, we need a new approach to managing resources in spaces like business, waste handling, and within communities at large.
 A zero-waste approach requires changes in three main areas.
 These areas are production, use, and disposal.
 Before getting into each category, it’s important to examine the zero waste hierarchy.